 October, 2017.
 I am leaving China after twenty years.
 We all depart at some point in life — from a country, from a job, from a relationship, from a belief.
 Whatever the place, be it real or metaphorical, we leave to improve our condition.
 Change is the law of the Universe.
+It is inevitable.
 Yet, we have a hard time to deal with it.
-We clutch to the notions of Time and Place for we brought reality down to physicality, and by doing so we created a sense of exclusion.
-We separated ourselves from the Universe.
-While "physical” is just a few specs in the vastness of no-thingness, our senses cannot perceive the non-physical: we only can see all that which stops light; that which allows light to pass through or that which is light itself, we cannot see.
-We have therefore come to the conclusion that materiality is the whole, and we have placed ourselves at the center of this "Universe of Things" in which we believe.
-But the Universe is not human-centric: every form of life — be it perceptible to our senses or not — has a role to play.
-And change is always happening.
+We clutch to the notions of time and place for we brought reality down to physicality, creating a sense of exclusion.
+We only can see all that which stops light; that which allows light to pass through or that which is light itself, we cannot see.
+We have then come to the conclusion that materiality is the whole, and we have placed ourselves at the center of this "Universe of Things" in which we believe.
+It’s just that the Universe itself is not human-centric, and we float in this immense cosmos “like a mote of dust in the morning sky”, Carl Sagan writes.

 The photos of this series were taken in the short span of a week, each following a ritual that I repeated everyday, for several days: I looked at myself in the mirror for thirty minutes, to see the changes happening inside of me —through time and space, and out of it.
 Every minute.
 So I sat there and waited, until transitions.